 is the number of lines removed by a DELETE, a MERGE, or a PUTD subcommand or a D prefix subcommand that you wish to replace in the file.
-If you specify an asterisk (\), all deleted lines are replaced.
+If you specify an asterisk (), all deleted lines are replaced.
 If you omit n, only the last line that was removed is reinserted in the file.

-- 1. Once a deleted line is recovered, it is removed from the buffer that contains recoverable lines.
-Therefore, DELETE followed by multiple RECOVER sub-commands cannot be used to duplicate a line at various locations in a file. - 2.
+- 1. The last lines that were deleted are the first to be recovered.
+For instance, a DELETE 10 followed by a RECOVER 5 would recover the last five lines of the 10 deleted lines. - 2.
+Once a deleted line is recovered, it is removed from the buffer that contains recoverable lines.
+Therefore, DELETE followed by multiple RECOVER subcommands cannot be used to duplicate a line at various locations in a file. - 3.
 When multiple files are being edited, there is only one buffer for all removed lines.
-Thus, a line could be deleted in one file and recovered in another file. - 3.
-RECOVER subcommands do not have a one-to-one correspondence with DELETE subcommands.
+Thus, a line could be deleted in one file and recovered in another file if the width of the two files is the same. - 4.
+RECOVER subcommands do not have to match DELETE subcommands.
 The following is a valid sequence: